KUTlime/Interview-questions/README.md

 Imagine that you are writing a non-trivial console application and you want to write automated tests.
 We can call them unit/integration tests if you like.

-The application would use a class called `ConfigProviderClient` that comes from 3rd party library.
-You don't have an access to the source code (_besides decompilation_) and **you cannot alter the source ode of `ConfigProviderClient`**.
+The application would use a class called `ConfigProviderClient` that comes from a third-party library.
+You don't have access to the source code (_besides decompilation_), and you cannot alter the source code of `ConfigProviderClient`.

-In class `ConfigProviderClient`, you will be calling a method `AddConfigurationAsync(...)`.
-It is obvious that you would be calling some
+In class `ConfigProviderClient`, you will call the `AddConfigurationAsync(...)` method.
+You would be calling some

 Here is a structure of the `ConfigProviderClient` class and related objects.